5 Great Hikes With Your Dog In Franklin

 I have a Jack Russell Terrier mix with more energy than even he knows what to do with.
 To curb said energy before it is channeled into chaos, my dog Groot and I love to hike around Middle Tennessee.

 A few ground rules before we start our hike together: All dogs in these parks must be leashed to keep themselves, other pets, and local wildlife safe.
 Please don’t spoil the fun for someone else!
 Owners must also pick up after their pets to help keep trails clean.
-Alright—let’s get moving!
+Alright—let’s get moving and explore some of the best dog trails out there!

 Old Natchez Trace Garrison Creek Loop